devmiren/MirenStudio/README.md

 - Facial landmark detection: PFLD, A Practical Facial Landmark Detector
 - Face pose: SolvePnP in OpenCVSharp
 - Gaze estimation: [Laser-Eye](https://github.com/1996scarlet/Laser-Eye), [GazeML](https://github.com/swook/GazeML) (with some modification)

+We are looking forward to more stable and high accuracy machine learning components.
+If there is a more suitable ML network, please contribute!